oliverjam/learn-client-side-routing/README.md

 We can only use static URLs right now.
 If we wanted to have links to `/posts/1`, `/posts/2` etc we'd need to define each individually.
 Ideally we'd have something like Express's route params (`/posts/:id`), but that's pretty complex to implement correctly.

-Instead we can rely on something browser URLs have built-in: `searchParams`.
+Instead we can rely on something browser URLs have built-in: [`searchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams).
 Any key/value pairs after a question mark will be parsed for you.
-Since we're already parsing the URL in `navigate` we can pass that parsed URL into our route callback so it's accessible there.
+Since we're already parsing the URL in `navigate` we can pass that parsed URL object into our route callback so it can use the searchParams to render the page.
 Amend your `navigate` to do this.

 Add a new route for `/posts`.
 Add a link to the homepage with an href of `/posts?id=1`.
 The route callback will be passed the parsed URL as an argument.
 Use `url.searchParams.get("id")` to get the ID and render a title containing it.